Jade, Green (Peru)

 The Mine and Lapidary are located in the same country.

-This Green Jade comes from an industrial zinc mine in Peru.
+This Green Jade comes from a small Copper mine in Peru.

 Learn More: Ethical Mining